EDATE Function

 What is the EDATE Function?

-Edate is an Excel function, falling in the Date and Time Functions category, that returns a specified day in the number of months before or after a specific starting point.
+The EDATE function is an Excel Date and Time Function that returns a specified day in the number of months before or after a specific starting point.
 It is useful for employers in calculating future deadlines, maturity, and expiration dates.

 EDATE adds a given number of months from a starting point and returns the result as the same day of the month, x months from now or in the past.
 In addition, it returns the date’s serial number, showing how many months there were before or after the starting point.